NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

           - '"{{ ios_file }}" not in bootvar.stdout[0]'

-In next five steps, regitered MD5 values are compared against MD5 values mentioned in the variable file.
-If the MD5 value is not matching, script break and upgrade fail with "MD5 is not matching with original...stopping the upgrade!!!" error messege.
+Then the registered MD5 values have been compared against MD5 values mentioned in the variable file.
+If the MD5 value is not matching, script breaks and upgrade fails with "MD5 is not matching with original...stopping the upgrade!!!" error message.

+Verify MD5 is matching with original IOS

       - name: Verify MD5 is matching with original IOS - flash